What to Do if Your Cat Has a UTI

 - Especially strong urine odor

-Treating Urinary Tract Problems
+Treating Urinary Tract Infections in Cats

 With a vet's diagnosis in hand, you still play a crucial part in helping treat your cat at home.
 If your vet has prescribed an antibiotic, you'll need to make sure to give all the medicine for as long as recommended.